 Our Intake and Booking Process

+Ready to get started?
+We're committed to providing personalised and effective psychological support.
+Our intake process is designed to ensure that each client is matched with the most suitable clinician to meet their individual needs.
 Our aim is to provide ethical, high-quality care within the scope of our practice and the capacity of our team.
 We take the time to do this because we genuinely care about each client's therapy experience and want to ensure that every client is matched with the right support for meaningful, lasting progress.

 We carefully consider each referral and enquiry to ensure our services are the right fit for a client’s needs and that we can provide the appropriate support.

-Phone Call: when you call us, our friendly reception team will gather basic information about your concerns and contact details.
+Call us: when you call us, our friendly reception team will gather basic information about your concerns and contact details.
 Rest assured that any information you share will be treated respectfully and confidentially and it will be forwarded to our Intakes Team.

-Referral: if your GP, psychiatrist, or paediatrician has sent your referral to us, we will send you an SMS to introduce ourselves and to let you know that we will contact with you shortly.
+Doctor referral: if your GP, psychiatrist, or paediatrician has sent your referral to us, we will send you an SMS to introduce ourselves and to let you know that we will contact with you shortly.

 Our Intakes Team team endeavour to make contact within 48 hours' to discuss booking options.